Frequently Asked Questions

 Therapy is definitely a financial investment.
 It's a commitment to your personal journey of self-development and transformation.
 Engaging in therapy offers you a healing space where you gain insight and awareness into your unconscious thought and behavior processes.
 When you commit to this work, you experience profound changes in your relationships, work-life, health, as well as the way you manage your finances.
-If you're like most of my clients, you've invested a lot of energy, time and money into your education, home life, career goals and physical health.
-And you, as well, value self-care as you know that your core is what will keep carrying you through life.
-This investment is a honest and focused form of self care.
+Those I work with have often already invested significant amounts of time, energy and money in areas of education, home life, career goals and physical health.
+And when they reach out, they are looking to focus on their emotional wellbeing.
+You, as well, may be prioritizing self-care as you know that your core is what will keep carrying you through life.
+I believe that investing in therapy is a way to take accountability for your life, gain clarity in your choices and prioritize your emotional health.
+Attending therapy to attune to your emotional wellbeing is an honest and focused form of self care.

 + Do you meet with clients every other week?
 I am not sure I want to attend therapy on a weekly basis.

 I can appreciate the desire to come to therapy every other week, however, I only schedule clients who come in on a weekly basis.
-Psychotherapy works best within the context of a caring, trusting relationship and, based on research, as well as my experience, it takes consistency that weekly sessions provide to create a steady, containing space.
-This outline is what allows us to deepen the therapy work and holds the frame to helping you create the change you seek.
+Psychotherapy healing happens within the caring, trusting relationship you develop with your therapist.
+Both research and my clinical experience have shown that it takes consistency to create a steady, containing space for the work.
+Meeting on a weekly basis outlines a foundation that allows us to deepen the therapy work; it holds the frame to helping you create the change you seek.

 + What are some reasons people choose to work with you?

 Most of my clients reach out and begin working with me because they are seeking something more, something better.
-It may be clarity in their professional identiy, struggles in work-life, seeking more intimacy and connection in love relationships, acquiring emotional freedom from anxiety or depression, and adding more ease and joy in their daily lives.
-They often have an idea of what life would look like, but don't have a sense of how to get there.
+It may be clarity in their professional identity, struggles in work-life, or seeking more intimacy and connection in love relationships.
+For some, acquiring emotional freedom from anxiety, depression, trauma or negative beliefs, and adding more meaning and joy in their daily lives.
+They often have a clear idea of what they want life to look and feel like, but feel stuck in what the necessary steps are to getting "there".
 My clients appreciate my easygoing nature and sense of humor as we collaboratively engage in the work.
 I'm often told I bring an out-of-town personality with a blend of New Yawk-ness that helps clients across the spectrum feel at ease.
 Since we cannot separate the person from the work, I bring my authenticity and heart to this work.
 Yalom, a famous leader in psychology, once quoted something which I anchor my work in.
 He said " You can only take your clients as far as you've traveled".
 I too, am a humbler traveler of life and walk a pathway of transformation and creation.
 My greatest joy is in helping you achieve that as well.
 I believe you can.

 + How do you work as a therapist?

 As your therapist, I work to create a safe space with a secure environment for 45 minutes each week that belongs solely to you.
-In this space, the world slows down.
-Together, we curiously explore, understand and shift patterns of thoughts and behaviors that are keeping you stuck or holding you back from living the life you desire.
-My style is warm, inviting and engaging.
-As well, at the right times, I gently challenge you with direct focused insights, to help you move through and past old blockages.
-Since I am an attachment-focused, relational therapist, I believe that it is through early relationships that specific patterns got established, and certain wounding were experienced.
-Because of that, is only through the context of a secure relationship that the wounding and patterning can gently be identified, healed and shifted.
-In our work together, we uncover the issues beneath the surface to help you work through the struggles you experience outside the therapy room.
+In your session time, we settle in and help slow things down.
+We'll look at what's been effective, and what's been coming in your way of living the life you desire.
+In order to create shifts to the stuck points, we stay curious and explore the underpinnings of your thoughts, behaviors and patterns you engage in.
+I tend to use a warm, inviting style where we're collaboating on your healing process.
+As we're in this process to promote change as well, I gently challenge you, when needed, with direct focused insights, to help you move through old blockages and into living your best self.
+Since I am an attachment-focused, relational therapist, I believe that it is through relationships that patterns get established; and those exact patterns impact how you show up to self, others, opportunties and how you engage with the world.
+Because of that, is in the context of a secure relationship that the hurt and subsequently harmful patterns be identified; and it is in that same space where we slowly shift to healing and to utilizing healthier forms of connection.
 Often, the dynamics that come into play between you and I guide us.
 Therapy is commonly compared to a lab where you get to practice new ways of being in a safe space that can then be utilized with confidence in the outside world.